PennLINC/fw-heudiconv/docs/source/tips.rst

 the official BIDS spec, but is still being reviewed and updated.
 At present, ASL in BIDS requires a special kind of events file, the *aslcontext* file.
 This is a TSV file not unlike the *events.tsv* file given for BOLD task data, but is used in this case to denote the order of label vs. control in the volumes.
-This file might look like this:
+The file might look like this:

 .. code-block::